-*- coding: utf-8 -*-

 rng = utils._coerce_rng(rng)

-oneIndices = rng.choice(2**n, hamming_weight, replace=False)
+one_indices = rng.choice(2**n, hamming_weight, replace=False)

 f = np.zeros(2**n, dtype=int)

-f[oneIndices] = 1
+f[one_indices] = 1

-return BooleanFunction(f)
+return BooleanFunction._from_f_unchecked(f)

 [docs]